 It costs a good amount more, but what you save in time makes the VIP Experience a bargain for many families.
 Think of it as having a personal tour guide in the parks.
 There are all sorts of perks: behind-the-scenes tours, reserved seating at shows, and exclusive viewing areas for parades.
 But hands-down the biggest benefit is skipping the long lines at rides and attractions at both theme parks.
 Prices can vary depending on the date and availability, but 1-day, 1-park VIP Experiences start at $299.00, 1-day, 2-park VIP Experiences start at $329.00 per person, plus tax.
 At the end of the day it can be the difference between a smiling, happy family and an exhausted, grumpy group.
 And we all know vacation smiles are priceless.

 Need more comprehensive guidance?
 CB!
 Vacation Consultants specialize in helping families book travel to top destinations around the world.
 Our expert consultants do everything from recommending and booking accommodations in Orlando (including qualified options not featured on Ciao Bambino) to advising how best to navigate theme parks and this area’s plethora of activities with children.
-For more information and to request assistance, go to the CB!
-Vacation Consultants page.
+For more information and to request assistance, go to our Connect with a Travel Advisor page.

 Editor’s Note: Dana and her daughter were hosted by Universal Orlando Resort, but as always Dana’s thoughts and opinions are her own.
 Photos courtesy of Universal Orlando® Resort except where noted.